Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 First is the ABI crate which handles the conversion of Rust-specific types into C stable ABI-compatible ones. @stable_abi_crate

-In @anyrunplugininfo, the plugin info struct of anyrun is visualized.
+In @anyrunplugininfo, the plugin info struct of Anyrun is visualized.

 #let code = "
 #[repr(C)]